emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 ## `_config.yml`

 This is where we tell Jekyll all of the configurations for this project.
 Each time this file is changed, restart your local Jekyll server to get the new changes.

+## `.travis.yml`

+This site builds and "deploys" through Travis CI.
+Read more about how this repository uses Travis CI [here](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.github/CONTRIBUTING.md).

+## `favicon.ico`

+The favicon of the site is the main image associated with the site.
+It's the small square image that we see on the browser tab, and it's the general logo on this site.
+It's placed in the root directory so that browser crawlers and bots can easily locate it and show it on search results.
+It improves this site's SEO.

 ## `feed.xml`